Where was The Trouble with Maggie Cole filmed? - TheNewsTrace

 Daybreak French’s village gossip Maggie Cole is decided to sing the praises of Thurlbury on this new ITV drama – and you’ll see why.

-Six-parter The Trouble with Maggie Cole is the story of a persistent busybody who offers an explosive (and G&T-fuelled) radio interview during which she shares horrible secrets and techniques and hypothesis about all her associates and neighbours.
+Six-parter The Trouble with Maggie Cole is the story of a persistent busybody who offers an explosive (and G&T-fuelled) radio interview through which she shares horrible secrets and techniques and hypothesis about all her buddies and neighbours.
 There’s, predictably, huge fallout.

-However except for all that, the drama additionally consists of loads of seashores and fairly cottages and lengthy stretches of shoreline.
+However apart from all that, the drama additionally contains loads of seashores and fairly cottages and lengthy stretches of shoreline.
 Right here’s the place it was filmed…

 Is Thurlbury an actual place?

 Nope!
-Whereas The Trouble with Maggie Cole is about in “a picturesque small coastal city known as Thurlbury”, this city doesn’t really exist.
+Whereas The Trouble with Maggie Cole is ready in “a picturesque small coastal city referred to as Thurlbury”, this city doesn’t really exist.

-There are two villages known as Thurlby, each in Lincolnshire – however you received’t discover Thurlbury wherever on Google Maps.
+There are two villages referred to as Thurlby, each in Lincolnshire – however you gained’t discover Thurlbury wherever on Google Maps.

 Where was The Trouble with Maggie Cole filmed?